groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.drawing/argb32color/isempty/_index.md

 ---
 title: IsEmpty
 second_title: GroupDocs.Viewer for .NET API Reference
 description: Indicates whether this Argb32Colorgroupdocs.viewer.drawing/argb32color color instance is uninitialized  all 4 channels are set to 0.
 Same as Default and Transparent.
-Same as IsDefaultgroupdocs.viewer.drawing/argb32color/isdefault
+Same as IsDefault
 type: docs
-weight: 120
+weight: 110
 url: /net/groupdocs.viewer.drawing/argb32color/isempty/
 ---
 ## Argb32Color.IsEmpty property

 Indicates whether this [`Argb32Color`](../../argb32color) color instance is uninitialized - all 4 channels are set to 0.
 Same as Default and Transparent.
-Same as [`IsDefault`](../isdefault)
+Same as IsDefault

 ```csharp
 public bool IsEmpty { get; }